StefanieGadow/praying-mantis/README.md

   - The contact page provides information about the band’s management, record company and booking agent.
   - The contact form allows users a convenient way to send a message to the band.

+### Future Features

+- Every album on the discography page could get its own page with song titles, lengths, and information about the record producer.
+- Each individual band member could get the chance to introduce themselves to the fans.
+- A media section with more images and videos could be implemented.